Fannon/plastic.js/src-docs/index.rst

 About plastic.js:
 ^^^^^^^^^^^^^^^^^

-plastic.js is a JavaScript framework that simplifies the common tasks of data retrieval, processind and representation.
+plastic.js is a JavaScript framework that simplifies the common tasks of data retrieval, processing and representation.
 It is not ment to replace existing visualization / data processing libraries but to integrate them into one bigger, coherent framework.

 About this Documentation: